 For many pet owners, grooming is a necessary chore.
 So dogs and cats shy away from the rough bristles of a regular brush.
 If you have a sensitive, try him or her with one of these pet grooming gloves.
-Gloves is a most important equipment for Australian shepherd grooming so if you love your dog then use this.
+Gloves is the most important equipment for Australian shepherd grooming so if you love your dog, use them.

 Australian Shepherd Shedding

-The perfect brush to get all nasty mats out of your pet’s fur.
-Hertzkos Slicker Brush gently removes loose hair, and eliminates tangles, knots, dander and trapped dirt.
-Works great on dogs and cats with all sizes and hair types
+The perfect Brush to get all nasty mats out of your pet’s fur.
+Hertzkos Slicker Brush gently removes loose hair and eliminates tangles, knots, dander and trapped dirt.
+Works great on dogs and cats of all sizes and hair types

-Easy to clean – When you’re done brushing your Australian shepherd, simply click the button and the bristles retract back into the brush, making it super simple to remove all the hair from the brush, so it’s ready for the next time use.
+Easy to clean – When you’re done brushing your Australian shepherd, click the button, and the bristles retract back into the Brush, making it super simple to remove all the hair from the Brush so it’s ready for the next time use.

-Comfortable, strong, and durable this Brush is specially designed with a comfort-grip and anti-slip handle, which prevents hand and wrist strain no matter how long you brush your pet!
+Comfortable, strong, and durable this Brush is specially designed with a comfortable grip and anti-slip handle, which prevents hand and wrist strain no matter how long you brush your pet!

 Dental health is an important part of your dog’s overall wellness and should not be overlooked.
-This is even more so if you own Australian Shepherd.
+It is even more so if you own Australian Shepherd.
 Brushing teeth is probably the most effective way to prevent dental disease and tooth decay.
-Feeding a high-quality, health food is an excellent way to keep your Australian Shepherds oral health in check.
+Feeding high-quality, healthy food is an excellent way to keep your Australian Shepherd’s oral health in check.

 Here are some best dental health Equipments for Australian shepherd